 My responsibility is to express an opinion on financial statements based on my audit.
-I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.